The-Onion-Man/environment-setup-public/mac-os.md

 ### Install Homebrew
-Homebrew is a package manager for macOS and Linux - you'll use it to install other software.
+Homebrew is a package manager for macOS and Linux - you'll use it to install most of the other software you'll need.
 To install Homebrew, navigate [here](https://brew.sh/) and paste the provided script into your terminal.<br>
 Once Homebrew is set up, you’ll be able to use the command `brew install` to install any of the other packages.

 ### Install git